 It is imperative that as soon as a child/adolescent is suspected of having a malignancy that contact is made with the pediatric hematologist/oncologist on call to discuss further investigations and approach.
 It is crucial that initial tumour samples be processed appropriately to ensure accurate diagnosis and staging.
 The improper handling of a pediatric tumour specimen may ultimately result in an inferior outcome for the child/adolescent.
-In case of inadvertent removal of a mass, each health care facility or organization, where pediatric surgery is carried out, must ensure appropriate health professionals are aware of the proper processing of the tumour tissue [see Appendix IV].
+In case of inadvertent removal of a mass, each health care facility or organization, where pediatric surgery is carried out, must ensure appropriate health professionals are aware of the proper processing of the tumour tissue [see Appendix V].

 Determining an accurate diagnosis and staging significantly influence long-term outcome, therefore, the standard of practice for pediatric oncology is immediate consultation with the Sub-Specialty pediatric oncology centre to develop the plan for investigation as soon as the diagnosis of a malignancy is considered.
-For almost all children and adolescents, diagnostic/staging investigations will be done at Sub-Specialty care centres.
-The results of these investigations are communicated to the home community care team through the pediatric hematologist/oncologist or family care coordinator's (FCC) discharge letter.
+All children and adolescents in the Atlantic Provinces will have their diagnostic/ staging investigations done at the Sub-Specialty care centres.
+The results of these investigations are communicated to the home community care team through the pediatric hematologist/oncologist or family care coordinator's (FCC) initial discharge letter.

-It is expected that after the child/adolescent's diagnosis and treatment plan is established, communication, negotiation and documentation for shared care around the course of treatment within each health care discipline will be initiated by the Sub-specialty health care team and maintained between the home community and the Sub-Specialty centre by each respective discipline throughout the child/adolescent's entire course of treatment and follow-up.
+It is expected that after the child/adolescent's diagnosis and treatment plan is established, communication, negotiation and documentation for shared care around the course of treatment within each health care discipline will be initiated by the Sub-Specialty health care team and maintained between the home community and the Sub-Specialty centre by each respective discipline throughout the child/adolescent's entire course of treatment and follow-up.